Seiberg-Witten Floer spectra for $b_1>0$: Finite-dimensional approximation

 We note that there is a natural generalization of Conjecture \ref{con:lidman-manolescu-generalized} to include the case of local coefficient systems on monopole Floer homology $\mathit{HM}^\circ$; this involves using other parameterized cohomology theories (as in \cite[Section 20.3]{MS}) applied to $\mathcal{SWF}(Y,\mathfrak{s},\mathfrak{P})$.
 There is also a further generalization of the conjecture to relate the $\mathrm{Pin}(2)$-equivariant cohomology of $\SWFn^u(Y,\mathfrak{s},\mathfrak{P})$, for $(Y,\mathfrak{s})$ admitting a $\mathrm{Pin}(2)$-equivariant Floer framing, to the equivariant monopole Floer homology defined by F. Lin \cite{lin-pin2}.

-We remark that Theorem \ref{thm:main} should yield a well-defined connected simple system $\SWFn(Y,\frak{s},\frak{P})$ of equivariant, parameterized spectra.
+We remark that Theorem \ref{thm:main} should yield a well-defined connected simple system $\SWFn(Y,\mathfrak{s},\mathfrak{P})$ of equivariant, parameterized spectra.
 Indeed, this would follow if the \emph{parameterized} Conley index of a dynamical system were known to be well-defined as a connected simple system (rather than as a homotopy type.
 The ordinary Conley index is known \cite{Salamon} to be a connected simple system).
 We hope to return to this point, and other improvements to naturality, in future work.

-\subsection{Four-manifolds}
+\section{Four-manifolds}

-In this paper we also define a Bauer-Furuta invariant associated to a $\mathrm{spin}^c$ $4$-manifold with boundary.
+In this memoir we also define a Bauer-Furuta invariant associated to a $\mathrm{spin}^c$ $4$-manifold with boundary.

+Let $(Y, \mathfrak{s})$ be a closed spin$^c$ 3-manifold and $\mathfrak{P}$ be a Floer framing of $(Y, \mathfrak{s})$.
 Recall that, in the parameterized setting, we only define the ex-space $\preSWF(Y,\mathfrak{s},\mathfrak{P})$ up to stable homotopy equivalence.
-To fix notation, define a \emph{map class} of maps $X\to Y$ between two spaces $X,Y$, themselves only well-defined up to homotopy-equivalence, to mean just a homotopy class, up to the action of self-homotopy equivalences on $X$ or $Y$.
+To fix notation, define a \emph{map class} of maps $P \to Q$ between two spaces $P, Q$, themselves only well-defined up to homotopy-equivalence, to mean just a homotopy class, up to the action of self-homotopy equivalences on $P$ or $Q$.

 For an $S^1$-equivariant virtual vector bundle $V$ over a base $B$, let $S^V_B$ denote the corresponding sphere bundle over $B$.
 We then construct a Bauer-Furuta invariant $\preBF$ as follows:

 \begin{thm} Let $(X,\mathfrak{t})$ be a smooth, compact, $\mathrm{spin}^c$ four-manifold with boundary $(Y,\mathfrak{s})$, and fix a Floer framing $\mathfrak{P}$ of $(Y,\mathfrak{s})$.
 Then there is a well-defined (parameterized, $S^1$-equivariant, stable) map class